 How do you conserve energy while doing your never-ending piles of laundry?
 Set it to cold!

 Washing your laundry in cold water is a good solution to save on energy costs and is also a nice trick to extend the life of your clothes.
 The cold water helps the dyes in your fabrics stick around for longer.
 Cold water specific laundry soaps make sure items are also getting cleaned properly.

 4.)
 Pay attention to lighting.

 LED lights can be up to 90% more energy efficient than your classic fluorescent or incandescent lightbulbs.
 They emit less heat and use more of the energy for the light itself.
-It may be a bit of an investment to make the switch but LED lights tend to have a longer life span and once you make the switch it will be a long time before you have to change those bulbs again.
-This creates less waste coming from your home and will help to conserve energy.
+It may be a bit of an investment to make the switch but LED lights tend to have a longer life span.
+Once you make the switch, it will be a long time before you have to change those bulbs again.

 Turn off your lights when you’re not using them!
 According to direct energy, lighting can account for up to 12% of your electricity bill.
 You will significantly bring the cost of that bill if you use natural lighting as often as possible.

 Lower the temperature on the thermostat a few degrees when you leave your home for the day.